rtgodwin/rtgodwin.github.io/_pages/salt.md

 - Everyone else crammed on the jolly boat and escaped
 - 2 bandits still tied up
 - You have neutralized the threat.
 - You have not found any weapons, or evidence of who or where weapons are being smuggled to.

+<span class="spoiler">[Schematic of the entire ship.](https://www.worldanvil.com/w/matelo-kaloje-dm-tzaritsa/a/sea-ghost-vehicle-1)</span>

 ### Buying items